 Filing fees in Tarrant County run about $54 for the eviction petition.
 You’ll also pay around $75 for the constable to serve your tenant with the lawsuit papers.

-These costs can be intimidating when you’re already missing rent payments, but you can ask the court to include them in your judgment if you win.
+If you win, these costs can be intimidating when you’re already missing rent payments, but you can ask the court to include them in your judgment.

 The constable has to serve your tenant at least six days before the court hearing.
 They’ll try to hand-deliver the papers to your tenant or another adult at the property.

 If nobody answers after two attempts, the constable can post the papers on the door and mail copies.
-This service requirement is another factor in how long does an eviction process take in Fort Worth, TX.
+This service requirement is another factor in the length of time an eviction process takes in Fort Worth, TX.

 Eviction Timeline in Fort Worth, TX: Step-by-Step Breakdown